Parents urged to cut up these pajamas

-INDIANAPOLIS — Parents are being urged to cut up their children’s pajamas after they became subject to a recall.
+INDIANAPOLIS (WXIN) – Parents are being urged to cut up a recalled brand of pajamas that pose a burn risk to children, according to the Consumer Product Safety Commission.

-The Consumer Product Safety Commission said the recall involves Selfie Craft Company children’s pajamas.
-The pajamas were sold online and in boutiques nationwide from November 2017 through June 2022.
+The pajamas were sold online and in boutiques nationwide from November 2017 through June 2022 by UK-based Selfie Craft Company.

-The recalled pajama sets are a two-piece long-sleeve shirt and pant pajamas.
-They were sold for ages 3 through 12 and in 26 designs.
-The pajamas were sold with seven permanent fabric pens inside a cardboard container with the label “Colour In Creative Craft Kit, Crafty Fun, British Design With Love.”
+The recalled items are two-piece sets consisting of a long-sleeve shirt and pajama pant that come in 26 designs.
+The pajamas were made for children ages 3 through 12 and were sold with seven permanent fabric pens inside a cardboard container with the label “Colour In Creative Craft Kit, Crafty Fun, British Design With Love.”

+“Despite the due diligence and care we have taken, we have received a notice from the CPSC that our (sic) pyjamas do not meet the children’s sleepwear flammability testing requirements within the USA ONLY.
+This is because the pyjamas measurements deem them out of scope to be classed as ‘tight fitting,’” the company stated on its website.

 Anyone with the recalled pajama sets should take them away from children and cut them in half vertically.
 They should send a photo of the destroyed pajama set to Selfie Craft Company for a full refund.